Delayed Auditory Feedback (DAF) Online

 2. Use headphones: For best results, use wired headphones to prevent audio feedback and delay caused by Bluetooth devices.

 3. Adjust the delay time: Move the delay slider to adjust the feedback delay.
-Start with a short delay (around 20 ms) and gradually increase as needed.
+Start with a high delay (around 200 ms) and gradually decrease as needed.

 4. Adjust microphone gain: Use the microphone boost slider to increase or decrease the sensitivity of your microphone.